The forex trading week has come and gone.

 However, the most plausible reason seems to be preemptive positioning ahead of the U.K.’s construction PMI, since the reading was a miss (52.2 vs. steady at 52.5 expected), but the pound reacted by jumping higher before trading sideways.

-Later, it looked like pound bulls finally found salvation when the U.K.’s services PMI for March came in at 55.0, which is significantly better improvement compared to the expected rise from 53.3 to 53.4.
+Later, it looked like pound bulls finally found salvation when the U.K.’s services PMI for March came in at 55.0, which is a significantly better improvement compared to the expected rise from 53.3 to 53.4.
 Unfortunately, pound bulls later found themselves staring into the deep, dark abyss once more, since the pound’s gains got capped after BOE MPC member Gertjan Vlieghe said that “Caution is warranted” because “a rate hike that turns out to be premature is a more serious mistake than one that turns out to be somewhat late.”

 Moreover, Vlieghe warned that “The consumer slowdown, which initially did not materialise, now appears to be underway.”
 Vlieghe also added that the slowdown “is more likely to intensify than fade away.”